-- (a) the child being born; or - (b) in cases where the child is adopted, the adoption date of the child. - (4) An Employee on Paternity Leave shall be entitled to payment of their Daily Wage for the duration of Paternity Leave taken but shall not be entitled to receive compensation in lieu of accrued untaken Paternity Leave. - (5) Any Public Holiday falling on a Work Day during Paternity Leave shall be treated as additional leave having the effect of extending the Paternity Leave by the period of the Public Holiday.
+- (a) the child being born; or - (b) in cases where the child is adopted, the adoption date of the child. - (4) An Employee on Paternity Leave shall be entitled to payment of their Daily Wage for the duration of Paternity Leave taken but shall not be entitled to receive compensation in lieu of accrued untaken Paternity Leave. - (5) Vacation Leave shall continue to accrue during Paternity Leave. - (6) Any Public Holiday falling on a Work Day during Paternity Leave shall be treated as additional leave having the effect of extending the Paternity Leave by the period of the Public Holiday.